Bonita Granville: 1932–1941: Child actress

-She made her film debut at the age of nine in Westward Passage (1932), and appeared in a credited but nearly wordless supporting role as the young dancer Fanny Bridges in Cavalcade (1933), which won the Academy Award for Best Picture.
+She made her film debut at the age of nine in Westward Passage (1932) and appeared in a credited but nearly wordless supporting role as the young dancer Fanny Bridges in Cavalcade (1933), which won the Academy Award for Best Picture.
 Over the next few years, she played uncredited supporting roles in such films as Little Women (1933) and Anne of Green Gables (1934).
 She next played the role of Mary Tilford in the 1936 film adaptation of Lillian Hellman's 1934 stage play The Children's Hour.
 Renamed These Three, the film told the story of three adults (played by Miriam Hopkins, Merle Oberon, and Joel McCrea) who find their lives almost destroyed by the malicious lies of an evil, attention-seeking child.
 For her role as that child, Granville was nominated for an Academy Award for Best Supporting Actress, then the youngest person to be nominated for an Oscar.

 In 1938, Granville was cast by Warner Bros. to play the role of girl detective Nancy Drew in a series of B movies based on the novels.
 The films were meant to resemble the popular Torchy Blane film series starring Glenda Farrell.
-Granville co-starred in the films with John Litel as her father Carson Drew, and Frankie Thomas, Jr. as Ted Nickerson.
+Granville co-starred in the films with John Litel as her father, Carson Drew, and Frankie Thomas, Jr. as Ted Nickerson.
 All four films — Nancy Drew...
 Detective (1938), Nancy Drew...
 Reporter (1939), Nancy Drew...
-Trouble Shooter (1939), and Nancy Drew and the Hidden Staircase (1939) — would play continuously in theaters over the next several years.
-Also in 1938, Granville appeared as the saucy, mischievous daughter in the multiple Academy Award-nominated hit comedy film Merrily We Live, and starred as the title character in The Beloved Brat.
-She also had Angels Wash Their Faces (1939) alongside Ronald Reagan, who would become a lifelong friend of hers.
+Trouble Shooter (1939), and Nancy Drew and the Hidden Staircase (1939) — were played continuously in theaters over the next several years.
+Also in 1938, Granville appeared as the saucy, mischievous daughter in the multiple Academy Award-nominated hit comedy film Merrily We Live and starred as the title character in The Beloved Brat.
+She also performed in Angels Wash Their Faces (1939) alongside Ronald Reagan, who became a lifelong friend.

-In late 1939, Granville left Warner Bros. and signed a contract with MGM.
-However, she continued to be relegated to supporting roles in The Mortal Storm (1940) and H. M. Pulham, Esq.
+In late 1939, Granville left Warner Bros. and signed a contract with MGM, but she continued to be relegated to supporting roles in The Mortal Storm (1940) and H. M. Pulham, Esq.
 (1941), and less substantial leading roles in Those Were the Days!
 (1940) and Down in San Diego (1941).
-She and MGM soon parted ways.
+She soon parted ways with MGM.